AndersonFirmino/django-mongodb/README.md

 $ cookiecutter https://github.com/AndersonFirmino/django-mongodb
 ```

-You will be questioned about your name, project name, bank of mongodb and etc.
+You will be asked to inform your name, project name, mongodb Database and etc.

-:heavy_exclamation_mark:(Note) This template use the django 1.6.11 by default.
+:heavy_exclamation_mark:(Note) This template uses Django==1.6.11 by default.
-Because until this moment, in your current versions, I did not find native support to mongodb.
+Until this moment(the last update of this repo), I haven't find the mongodb native support for other Django versions.

 Features:
-   * Configuration to use with the Cloud Foundry (pivotal)
+   * Configuration to be used with the Cloud Foundry (pivotal)

 Stars and Forks are always welcome :wink: :snake: